 Differences in neighborhood resources have led to unfair health outcomes in the city, with some New Yorkers living longer, healthier lives than others.
 In 2015, the NYC Health Department launched Take Care New York (TCNY) 2020, which outlines how we want to see the city’s health improve by 2020.

-The Health Department supports a range of cross-sector efforts to advance Take Care New York 2020 (TCNY 2020), the city’s health equity agenda.
-The Neighborhood Health Initiative (NHI), is a pilot collaboration with the nonprofit sector to support community action for health and equity.
+The Neighborhood Health Initiative (NHI) is the Health Department’s pilot effort to support our community partners in confronting the root causes of health inequity.
+The initiative seeks to create neighborhood-level change in support of TCNY 2020’s goals.
 It launched in 2016, when we selected eight nonprofit organizations working in under-resourced neighborhoods to bring community members together and identify avenues toward better community health.

-During 2017, the partners are working to mobilize community resources and stakeholders to enact their neighborhoods’ strategies for change.
+The partners are now working to mobilize community resources and stakeholders to enact their neighborhoods’ strategies for change.

-We offer ongoing opportunities for our partners to build their capacity as agents of change in the community, who can advance health equity goals by influencing local policies, systems, and conditions.
-We worked with Hester Street Collaborative to support the NHI partners throughout the 2016 planning process by offering information, tools, and training on relevant skills such as communicating data, facilitating group discussion, and mapping assets.
+We offer ongoing opportunities for our partners to build their capacity as agents of change in the community.
+We also support them in advancing health equity goals through local programs, policies and initiatives.
+We guided the NHI partners throughout the 2016 planning process by offering information, tools and training on relevant skills.
+Those skills include communicating data, facilitating group discussion and mapping assets.